MASHOD0/DSCEWebinar/README.md

 # DSCEWebinar
-this repo has the distro to Deeplearning Webinar
+this repository has the distribution code to Deeplearning Webinar
+# 0. Numbers